taunsquared/taunsquared.github.io/_brainplay/2023-01-16_A-Solarpunk-Nervous-System-Refs-Further-Reading.md

 {% include toc title="A Solarpunk Nervous System" %}

 References and Further Reading for the article "A Solarpunk Nervous System", by Danbee Kim, Xiao Xiao, and Amelia Goldie.
-The full article will be published in Vector, the critical magazine of the British Science Fiction Association (link to be posted soon!).
+The [full article](https://vector-bsfa.com/2023/04/19/a-solarpunk-nervous-system/) is published in Vector, the critical magazine of the British Science Fiction Association.

 # References:
 **[1]** Swanson, Larry W. Brain architecture: understanding the basic plan.
 Oxford University Press, 2012.